 One of Jurga’s friends was briefly with a German guy who had a huge dick.
 It hurt her to have sex with him.
-She would find it painful to walk for days after being with him.
+She would find it painful to walk for days afterwards.
 He soon left her.
-The she hooked up with a married Jewish man twice her age.
+She hooked up with a married Jewish man twice her age.
 The man was nice to her.
 He soon left her.
 She took pride in the fact she was studying architecture.
 She often boasted about it, especially when she was tipsy.
 She was chronically insecure.
 For one thing, one of her breasts was bigger than the other (perhaps the asymmetry disturbed the architect in her).
 Either way, she was obsessed with finding (and keeping) a man.
 Half a year ago she met a Palestinian man (studying at Kaunas University) in a nightclub.
 Right on cue, they fell in love.
 Now they plan to get married.
 Jurga feels this is a terrible idea.
 The man is extremely possessive and jealous.
-Once a sudden gust of wind lifted her friend’s skirt up at a garden party.
+A sudden gust of wind lifted her friend’s skirt up at a garden party.
 When they got home the man confronted her about it.
 He was so mad that he punched a wall.
 In his mind, she presumably led the wind on, wanted it, asked for it.
 He calls her a whore for having slept with other men and obsesses over her “past”.
 He hates to see her have a good time, insists she gets dressed if she wants to go the bathroom at night (they share a flat with others), routinely checks her phone to see if the wind has been in touch with her.
-Jurga fears that it will end terribly but her friend will not listen to reason; she says she loves him and wants to marry him.
+Jurga fears that it will end badly but her friend will not listen to reason; she says she loves him and wants to marry him.

 Another friend was married to Jurga’s brother, a haulier who was away for three weeks every month.
 His absence upset her even though he only worked so hard to provide her with the material comfort she demanded of him.
 One evening (while he was away) she threw a little midweek party.
 At about 10pm Jurga decided to leave.
 She went to find her friend.
 Who was in her bedroom.
 In a closet.
 Fucking a man.
 Whose feet were sticking out.
 When Jurga confusedly interrupted them to say goodbye, her friend angrily shooed her away.
 Jurga was too kind to tell her brother what happened but the marriage soon ended anyway.
 The friend immediately got involved with an Armenian Mafioso.
 She quickly tired of him.
 Then she got involved with a man who had recently been released from prison for murder.
-She liked the thrill of being with such a potentially dangerous man but she missed the Armenian.
+She liked the thrill of being with such a dangerous man but she missed the Armenian.
 She has been juggling the two men for the past year in what strikes me as an elaborate suicide attempt.

 Conversely, Kaunas was passed off as Sweden in a video by a conspiracy theorist credited with spreading the Pizzagate scandal (the video is entitled INVASION: How Sweden Became the Rape Capital of the West).
 Where did he get that footage of Liberty Boulevard?
 Did he know it was of Lithuania and not Sweden?
-And who gives a damn in a world where people are just a stock of interchangeable illusions to fuck, love, marry, and divorce.
+And who cares in a world where people are just a stock of interchangeable illusions to fuck, love, marry, and divorce.
 Jurga’s friends are desperados in a terrifyingly abstract and meaningless realm of being that disconnects us all through its parasitic connectivity.
-They may be a few bytes short of a picnic but it is still sad to see these young people suffer so needlessly.
+They may be a few bytes short of a picnic but it is still sad to see young people suffer so needlessly.

 J has been trying to get me to go on a trip to Kaunas for years but I keep coming up with excuses to put if off for another time (bad weather, full moon, etc.).
 After fulfilling her lifelong dream of travelling to Antarctica, Jenny Diski concluded that it is probably better to keep your most cherished dreams as dreams.
-That is why I would rather keep Kaunas as a myth close to my heart – I do not want to lose it to my record-length boulevard of broken dreams.
+That is why I would rather keep Kaunas as a myth close to my heart – I do not want to lose it to my record-breaking boulevard of broken dreams.
 That way I will always have Kaunas, a magical place where anything can happen.